 Under California Penal Code (PC) §198.5, yes, you can use a firearm to protect your home if you reasonably fear impending danger.
 The law protects you in cases where:

 If your attacker withdraws from the situation or is injured or otherwise incapable of hurting you, then you are acting unreasonably if you use deadly force against them.
-Again, an experienced criminal defense attorney in California would be able to help you understand your rights in this type of situation.
+Again, an experienced criminal defense attorney in California can help you understand your rights in this type of situation.

 There are several crimes for which self-defense can be considered a legitimate legal defense in California.
 Some of the more serious crimes include murder, manslaughter, assault with a deadly weapon, and aggravated battery.
 Others include domestic abuse, domestic battery, and simple assault.